Our Strategies

 Santa Fe Dreamers Project (SFDP) has 10 years of experience in these complex legal matters and we have represented hundreds of individuals and families.
 We have built strong relationships with law enforcement, courts, and the local USCIS field office to better serve our clients.
 We are able to connect our clients with other needed community resources such as bilingual counseling, court victim advocates, and public benefits specialists who can help our clients get the additional supportive services they need.

-In 2017, the country’s only dedicated detention unit for transgender women was opened in the Cibola County Detention Center outside of Grants, New Mexico.
+• In 2017, the country’s only dedicated detention unit for transgender women was opened in the Cibola County Detention Center outside of Grants, New Mexico.
 Santa Fe Dreamers Project began services at that time to serve the individuals detained at Cibola with asylum services and advocacy for release from detention, asylum representation, and post-release services for transwomen coming out of detention.
-Through this project, SFDP partnered with hundreds of LGBTQ+ asylum seekers coming through Cibola.
+Through this project, we partnered with hundreds of LGBTQ+ asylum seekers coming through Cibola.

-In 2020, due to the tireless advocacy of our community, we celebrated the closure of the trans detention pod at Cibola, but SFDP’s LGBTQ+ Asylum Project continues.
+In 2020, due to the tireless advocacy of our community, we celebrated the closure of the trans detention pod at Cibola, but SFDP’s LGLGBTQ+ Asylum Project continues.
 Shortly after the closure of the trans pod at Cibola, the Covid-19 pandemic began, and then-President Trump took advantage of the public health crisis to further his own hateful migration policies.
 Using Title 42, Trump ordered the closure of the border to asylum-seekers, effectively slamming the door and shirking our international responsibility to welcome those seeking protection from persecution and violence.

-During the Title 42 era, SFDP represented scores of LGBTQ+ individuals in applications for exceptions to Title 42, effectively allowing them to enter the US to seek asylum despite the border closure.
+During the Title 42 era, we represented scores of LGBTQ+ individuals in applications for exceptions to Title 42, effectively allowing them to enter the US to seek asylum despite the border closure.
 SFDP was one of only a handful of organizations in the country authorized to advocate for individuals with Customs and Border Protection (CBP) to request Title 42 exceptions.

 In May 2023, the border closure under Title 42 ended when the public health emergency was determined to be over, but the situation at the border has hardly improved.
 Now, using CBPOne, the government has created a new way to keep asylum-seekers stuck at the border, sometimes waiting for months for an appointment to present themselves to request asylum.